vicsesi/PyTorch-STN/README.md

 | Conv | 0.0296 | 9921/10000 (%) |
 | CoordConv | 0.0312 | 9908/10000 (%) |

 As we can see on the previous tables, the performances using Conv and CoordConv layers are pretty similar.
-We will compute the confusion matrix in order to summarize the correct and incorrect predictions broken down by each number.
+We will compute the confusion matrix in order to summarize the predictions broken down by each number.

 | Confusion Matrix Conv |  Confusion Matrix CoordConv |
 | :-------------------------:|:-------------------------: